victoriamorris/CatBridge/README.md

 <input_file> is the name of the input file, which must be a file of MARC 21 records.

-<output_file> is the name of the file to which the fields/subfields will be written.
+<output_file> is the name of the file to which the control numbers will be written.
 This should be a text file.

 <config_file> is the name of the file containing the configuration directives.